 Registration at a Dutch MunicipalityHow to register at a Dutch municipality

 Dutch law requires all students, both EU and non-EU, who are staying longer than 4 months in the Netherlands to register at a Dutch Municipality.
-During the introduction programme the municipality of Rotterdam will be present at the university to register all international students who have found a room in Rotterdam*.
+The municipality of Rotterdam will be present at the university to register international students who have found a room in Rotterdam.
+The dates will be sent via e-mail.
 Please note that registration can also be done independently by making an appointment at the municipality.

 Required documents for municipality registration Rotterdam